Here are the 10 most highly rated films released on Netflix UK, as per Rotten Tomatoes

-With mountains of addictive content at the touch of a button and millions of subscribers, Netflix has become the media hub of the film and TV world over the last decade.
+The last decade has seen streaming giant Netflix become the undisputed media hub of the film and TV world over the last decade.

 And the streaming giant’s success shows no sign of slowing down, enjoying monumental success with various critically acclaimed feature films launching on its platform in the last 12 months.